msc5/django-stagers/README.md

 </p>

 # Django Stagers
-This package provides a `Stager` class to stage objects for bulk creation, update, or deletion at a later time.
+This package provides a class `Stager` to stage objects for bulk creation, update, or deletion at a later time.

-When syncing data from an external API or data source, this package helps by handling which objects in the database are new, existing, or need updating.
+The `Stager` simplifies bulk operations on database objects, allowing you to easily track these database operations and commit them all at once at a later time.
 That way, you can focus on the sync logic without tracking model instances or their unique identifiers.

 # Installation